AidanGlickman/obsidian-nord-enhanced/README.md

 # Obsidian Nord Enhanced

+UPDATE: This theme is no longer really maintained. @keppano did a really awesome job with his Nord preset in [Minimal](https://minimal.guide/) and I personally switched over to using that for my Obsidian setup instead.
+I highly recommend switching over to Minimal and checking out all the awesome features over there!

 This is a [Nord Theme](https://www.nordtheme.com/) implementation for [Obsidian.md](https://obsidian.md).

 To install it, find it in the theme explorer through Obsidian.
 If you want to add to the theme, simply copy the [obsidian.css](obsidian.css) file to your vault in the `./obsidian/themes` folder, after making changes to view live differences.